nicohvi/nicohvi.github.io/_posts/2014-11-10-DIY-sprockets.md

 To see the result, simply [click here](/public/application.css)!
 Though, unless you're CSS-rainman or fuckin' [Tank](http://matrix.wikia.com/wiki/Tank) you won't get much out of it.

-So that's really all you need to do to get sass playing along with jekyll, but now get to the interesting bits: coffeescirpt and haml!
+So that's really all you need to do to get sass playing along with jekyll, but now get to the interesting bits: coffeescript and haml!

 ## The interesting bits

 As I said initially, jekyll *does* support coffeescript out of the box, but unfortunately there's no `_coffee` configuration option.
 This means that if you want to compile and concatenate your coffeescript into a single file (which isn't really that uncommon), then you're shit out of luck.
-Certainly you could add something like [RequireJS]() and *require* all coffeescript modules from a single file in your `public` folder, but then we're messing about with an additional tool which we don't really need.
+Certainly you could add something like [RequireJS](http://requirejs.org/) and *require* all coffeescript modules from a single file in your `public` folder, but then we're messing about with an additional tool which we don't really need.

 So, how do we go about doing this?